UCL-ARC/functional-programming-for-rses/02-higher-order.md

 Different languages have conventions for the order of arguments.

-The standard python `reduce` function comes from `functools` (and is better than my toy implementation).
+The standard python `reduce` function comes from [the builtin `functools` library](https://docs.python.org/3/library/functools.html) (and is better than my toy implementation).

 ```python
 from functools import reduce